TRI Pollution Prevention Search User Guide

-- Total Waste - shows Sections 8.1-8.7 total from the Form R report. (i.e., total production-related waste managed).
+- Total Waste - This option shows Sections 8.1-8.7 total from the Form R report. (i.e., total production-related waste managed).

-- Total Release - this is the default display and shows the amounts from Section 8.1 a thru d of the Form R report.
+- Total Release - This option is the default display and shows the amounts from Section 8.1 a thru d of the Form R report.

-- Air Release - shows amounts from Sections 5.1 and 5.2 of the Form R Report (fugitive or non-point air emissions plus stack or point air emissions).
+- Air Release - This option shows amounts from Sections 5.1 and 5.2 of the Form R Report (fugitive or non-point air emissions plus stack or point air emissions).

-- Land Release - shows amounts from Sections 5.4 and 5.5 of the Form R Report (underground injection plus disposal to land on-site).
+- Land Release - This option shows amounts from Sections 5.4 and 5.5 of the Form R Report (underground injection plus disposal to land on-site).

-- Water Release - shows amount from Section 5.3 of the Form R Report (discharges to receiving streams or water bodies).
+- Water Release - This option shows amount from Section 5.3 of the Form R Report (discharges to receiving streams or water bodies).